savannahghi/afya_moja_core/README.md

 `afya_moja_core` is an open source project &mdash; it's one among many other shared libraries that make up the wider ecosystem of software made and open sourced by `Savannah Informatics Limited`.

-A shared library for `afyamoja` and `myafyahub` that is responsible for rendering and exposing shared components
+A shared library for `ProHealth360` and `ProHealth360 Daktari` that is responsible for rendering and exposing shared components

 ## Installation Instructions